What are truffles?

 How long does it take to grow truffles?

-If you are successful in growing truffles, they generally appear earlier on Hazels, after roughly 5 - 8 years from planting.
+If you are successful in growing truffles, they generally appear earlier on Hazels after 5 - 8 years from planting.
 For Oaks, it is more likely to be 10 years.

 If I want to grow truffles what do I actually plant?